-La Grande Illusion was directed by Jean Renoir, son of the great painter August Renoir, in 1937.
+La Grande Illusion was directed by Jean Renoir, son of the great painter August Renoir, and released in 1937.
 It stars Jean Gabin, Pierre Fresnay, Erich Von Stroheim and Dita Parlo in a short, but significant role.
 This film has the particularity to be the first non-American film to be nominated for Best Picture at the Oscars.
-Best Picture, not Best Foreign Film.
-Anyway, this category didn’t exist back in 1937.
+Best Picture, not Best Foreign Film as this category didn’t exist back in 1937.

 In the film, a flower is the symbol of this peace desire

 La Grande Illusion amazed with its visual quality.
 The work of the cinematography makes the film quite impressive.
 The clarity and the purity of the images matches perfectly to some memorable camera shots or camera movements.
 There would be many to mention, but some grabs my attention more than others:

 One of the most noticeable camera movements is this long take when the French soldiers are singing La Marseillaise.
 The camera moves from the French soldiers singing, to the German guards who aren’t, to the French soldiers.
 With the music, it creates a sort of choreography and allows us to notice the emotional contrast between each character.

 A camera shot that I particularly like is the one when the group of French prisoners is looking at the window.
 This one is first introduced to us with a travelling on each face.
 There’s something very strong about this shot.
 It sort of tells us that, as a gang, they can resist the enemy.

 Finally, the final shot is one of the most beautiful I’ve ever seen.
 Without spoiling anything, it’s a long shot where we see Rosenthal and Maréchal walking in the snow.
 The contrast with their black coats and the immaculate snow is interesting and of course beauty is added thanks to the mountains in the background.